Tom Tate: ABC investigation

 In September 2017, Tate was the main focus of an ABC Four Corners investigation and resultant program titled All That Glitters.
 Following the broadcast, Tate banned ABC journalists from his press conferences.
-Queensland Premier Annastacia Palaszczuk acknowledged the program raised valid concerns about the council's integrity.
+Queensland Premier Annastacia Palaszczuk acknowledged the program raised concerns about the council's integrity.
 In December 2017, Tate filed a defamation lawsuit against the ABC and Councillor Peter Young.
 In July 2019, he was ordered to pay 90% of the ABC's legal costs for attempting to amend his claim midway through the proceedings.
 Tate withdrew his lawsuit against Young in December 2019.
 In July 2021, a Deed of Settlement was reached between Tate and the ABC, resulting in no adverse findings against the broadcaster.
 The ABC did not issue an apology or pay damages but covered mediation costs.
 An Editor's Note clarified that the Four Corners report did not accuse Tate of corruption, and he denied any corrupt conduct.

 CCC Operation Yabber

 On 2 March 2018, Queensland's Crime and Corruption Commission (CCC) announced it would investigate Tate as part of Operation Yabber, a broader inquiry into the City of Gold Coast's decision-making processes.
 In May 2018, the investigation was expanded following additional allegations of official misconduct.

 By April 2019, Tate was cleared of corruption concerns related to council decision-making, asset sales, and the Waterglow development.
 In January 2020, the CCC released an 84-page report detailing multiple policy breaches by Tate, misuse of taxpayer money, and inappropriate direction of the council's CEO.
-The report, described as a "scathing rebuke," highlighted that Tate's Chief of Staff, Wayne Moran, friends, and associates were beneficiaries through his position.
+The report, described as a "scathing rebuke", highlighted that Tate's Chief of Staff, Wayne Moran, friends, and associates were beneficiaries through his position.
 The CCC found no grounds for criminal proceedings against Tate or any council members but referred several matters to the Office of Independent Assessor (OIA).
 Since the OIA's establishment in December 2018, over 70 complaints have been lodged against Tate, with no findings of misconduct.
-The investigations led to recommendations and reforms aimed at improving the ethical conduct of local council staff and officials.

-Response to CCC investigations

-Tate has consistently maintained his innocence, alleging that the CCC overstepped its mandate in investigating him and the City of Gold Coast council.
+Tate consistently maintained his innocence, alleging that the CCC overstepped its mandate in investigating him and the City of Gold Coast council.
 He publicly criticised the CCC and its chairperson, Alan MacSporran QC, calling for MacSporran's resignation.
 After pressure from various quarters, including Tate, a Parliamentary Inquiry into the CCC's investigation of former Logan City Councillors was launched.
 The report, released on 2 December 2021, contained significant criticisms of the CCC's actions, leading to MacSporran's resignation in January 2022.